 An essential requirement when planning a special event is the adequate provision of first aid and/or emergency medical services.
 It is imperative that normal emergency medical services operations for the city are not hindered by the staging of a special event.
 The Department of Fire and EMS (EMS Special Events Coordinator) as well as the Department of Health must review and approve plans for first aid and/or emergency medical services to ensure that provisions are in place for coverage by proper licensed/certified personnel.
 To ensure safety of persons attending a special event, the Emergency Medical Service provider (if services are not provided by the Department of Fire and EMS) must be able to initiate an Incident Action Plan (as required by the U.S. Department of Homeland Security) that is appropriate for the event.
-All events must have an Incident Action Plan on file with the Department of Fire and EMS, local and applicable Federal law enforcement agencies, and the District of Columbia's Homeland Security and Emergency Management Agency.
+All events must have an Incident Action Plan on file with the Department of Fire and EMS.
+Additionally, the provider must have direct radio communications capability with the Department of Fire and EMS, local and applicable Federal law enforcement agencies, and the District of Columbia's Homeland Security and Emergency Management Agency.
 The following guideline, established according to the number of people anticipated at an event, will ensure that appropriate emergency medical coverage is provided throughout the event: